umipo/umipo.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-This is Gal.
+This is Daum.
 I'm currently based in Thimphu, Bhutan working as a Project Manager for [Gelephu Mindfulness City](https://gmc.bt/).
 I am also a Visiting Researcher at the [Henkaku Center at Chiba Institute of Technology](https://www.henkaku.center/en).

 Before this, I was a PhD student working with [Prof. Rebecca Saxe](https://saxelab.mit.edu/) in the [Department of Brain and Cognitive Sciences at MIT](https://bcs.mit.edu/).
 I worked on better understanding the computational mechanisms underlying visual attention, particularly in preverbal infants.
 To do [this research](https://www.biorxiv.org/content/10.1101/2024.08.21.609039v2.abstract), I used tools from developmental psychology, computational cognitive science and optimal decision theory.
 I also worked on [automated tools for infant behavioral testing](https://psycnet.apa.org/fulltext/2024-97072-001.html) to accelerate the study of the developing mind and make it more robust.